dartmouth-cs52-18S/workshop-ws-5-1-apis-google-cloud-vision-api/README.md

 From the Role drop-down list, select Project > Owner.

 Click Create.
-A JSON file that contains your key downloads to your computer.
-Save in your project folder.
+A JSON file that contains your key will download to your computer.
+Save the file in your project folder as `key.json`.

 ### Initial Environment Set-up/Checks:
 First check the npm version you have installed currently using `npm -v`